Syria Is Latest Test For President Trump's Foreign Policy

 Earlier this month, Trump hinted that day could come quickly.

 "I want to get out.
-I want to bring our troops back home," Trump said during a White House news conference April 3.
+I want to bring our troops back home," Trump said during a White House news conference on April 3.
 He argued that the money the U.S. has spent since 2001 fighting in Afghanistan and Iraq has been largely wasted.

 "I want to start rebuilding our nation," Trump said.
 "We will have, as of three months ago, $7 trillion in the Middle East over the last 17 years.
 We get nothing — nothing — out of it.
 Nothing."